JanoBourian/dockerBeginner/README.md

     - d : in de background
     - i : interactive mode in the console
     - it : interactive mode and terminal
-    - p : port assigment
+    - p : port assigment (or mappping ports)
     - v :

 ## Docker Run